 First introduced in 1989, SIPPs have evolved into the favoured investment vehicle for individuals seeking more control and flexibility in their retirement planning.

-SIPPs are a form of pension available to all investors who choose to invest into a private pension.
+SIPPs are a form of pension available to all investors who choose to invest in a private pension.
 They have one distinctive element: they allow the investor to self-invest, or to take control of the pension.
 This is why they are sometimes referred to as ‘self-controlled’ pensions.

-SIPPs are essentially a type of tax-free wrapper in which you hold a wide range of permitted investments, and the contribution limits, tax reliefs, eligibility and age at which you can start drawing an income are all exactly the same as for other pensions.
+SIPPs are essentially a type of tax-free wrapper in which you hold a wide range of permitted investments, and the contribution limits, tax reliefs, eligibility and age at which you can start drawing an income are all the same as for other pensions.

-It is important to bear in mind that the favourable tax treatment associated with SIPPs may change in the future, and the value of this tax treatment depends on your individual circumstances, which can also change.
+It is important to bear in mind that the favourable tax treatment associated with SIPPs may change in the future, and the value of this tax treatment depends on your circumstances, which can also change.

 The only major difference between a standard personal pension and a SIPP is the self-investment element – and this creates a series of advantages for pension investors to benefit from.

 Investing in a SIPP is a tax-efficient way to save for your retirement.
-Not only are your investment gains free from income or capital gains tax, but you are also currently eligible for a generous tax relief of up to 45%.
+Not only are your investment gains free from income or capital gains tax, but you are also currently eligible for generous tax relief of up to 45%.